miracum/MIRACUM-Mapper-2.0-backend/docs/deployment.md

 ## Backend Configuration

-The Backend can be configured using a `config.yaml` (see `README.md`)file and environment variables.The following environment variables can be used:
+The Backend can be configured using a `config.yaml` (see `README.md`) file and environment variables.
+The following environment variables can be used:

 ```yaml
 environment: